stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

     The case shown in the example can be generalized to he following rule:
-    **GHC only inlines functions that are applied to as many arguments as they have syntactically on left-hand side (LHS) of function definition.** This makes sense because otherwise labmda-wrapping would be necessary anyway.
+    **GHC only inlines functions that are applied to as many arguments as they have syntactically on the left-hand side (LHS) of function definition.** This makes sense because otherwise lambda-wrapping would be necessary anyway.

     To clarify, let's steal one more example from the GHC user guide: